bohanh/REP_P/readme.md

    We have output all the experiment data to the folder replicate for 7 tasks we have chosen.
 The graph illustrate the data comparison.Time-o and cpu-o stands for the original data in the paper.
 ### Does It Confirm the Original Study?
--We have obtained a non consistency difference in different case.
+We have obtained a non consistency difference in different case.
 In general, the algo using go and javascript takes much shorter time and less energy in our machine.c++ and java shows confirm the original study in all the cases.
 Ocaml and python has a same results as original study in most tasks.